Fat Bodies Of A Frog

 Introduction: Unveiling the Secrets of Frog Fat Bodies

 Fat bodies in frogs are paired, yellowish-white, lobed structures found primarily in the coelom (body cavity).
 They are often mistaken for other organs due to their variable shape and size depending on the species and the frog's nutritional state.
 But their importance extends far beyond simple energy storage.
-They play a pivotal role in various physiological processes, including hormone production, reproduction, immune function, and overwintering survival.
+They play a key role in various physiological processes, including hormone production, reproduction, immune function, and overwintering survival.
 Understanding the fat body is key to comprehending the complete biology of frogs.

 Composition and Structure: A Closer Look